panchilo/MSBuild.NugetContentRestore/README.md

 All NuGet Packages Content Folders will be copied to your project folder right before is built.

+Remember to manually ignore the content folders (~/ProjectFolder/Scripts, Content, Fonts, Images) in your revision control software.

 ##License
 The MIT License (MIT)